The Vision: Coloring the world gold so every child, everywhere will survive cancer

 To accomplish its global mission of raising awareness of childhood cancer and inspiring action for every child diagnosed, the G9 Project is committed to the long-term financial success of its partners and openly encourages donors to continue their current philanthropic support while inspiring a groundswell of new contributors to be a part of the childhood cancer solution.
 Donations made directly to the G9 Project will be distributed in two ways:

-Every Child: To help every child diagnosed with cancer now and in the future, funds will be distributed to the Children’s Oncology Group's Project: EveryChild in order to test and tissue bank cancer cells from every child in North America who is diagnosed with cancer.
-Having an international tissue bank is crucial for childhood cancer researchers everywhere in North America so they can create and test new therapies.
+Every Child: To help every child diagnosed with cancer now and in the future, funds will be distributed to the Children’s Oncology Group's Project: EveryChild in order to test and tissue bank cancer cells from every child with cancer cared for in a Children's Oncology Group program (more than 220 international programs).
+Having an international biorepository is crucial for childhood cancer researchers everywhere so they can create and test new therapies.

-Everywhere: To help children everywhere fighting pediatric cancer, funds from the G9 Project will also be distributed to the 27 G9 Centers of Excellence located across North America, which includes the Children’s Oncology Group Phase 1 & Pilot Consortium (comprised of 21 premier pediatric oncology programs).
-The G9 Centers of Excellence will use the funds for pediatric cancer research.
+Everywhere: To help children everywhere fighting pediatric cancer, funds from the G9 Project will also be distributed to the 27 G9 Centers of Excellence located across North America, which include the Children’s Oncology Group Phase 1 & Pilot Consortium (comprised of 21 premier pediatric oncology programs).
+The G9 Centers of Excellence will use the funds for pediatric cancer research and clinical trials.

 All hospitals that are members in good standing of the National Cancer Institute supported Children’s Oncology Group (COG) shall be eligible to be a G9 Center of Excellence and participate in the G9 Project.
 Each eligible hospital must certify that it also meets each of the standards listed on the G9 Center of Excellence Criteria.
 The G9 Centers of Excellence are comprised of the premier pediatric oncology programs in the country.
 21 of the G9 Centers are members of the Children’s Oncology Group Phase 1 & Pilot Consortium.

-The Brand: The G9 Childhood Cancer Project is the first of its kind.
+The Brand: The G9 Project is the first of its kind.

-The G9 Childhood Cancer Project is the first of its kind.
+The G9 Project is the first of its kind.
 G9 is a national effort to raise awareness and financial support for childhood cancer research and the development of new treatments.
 The primary purpose of the G9 brand and fundraising model is to elevate, with the help of our G9 Project Partners, the understanding of the great need for increased resources for childhood cancer research at all levels (local, regional, and national).
 The G9 Project is committed to the long-term financial success of its partners and openly encourages donors to continue their current philanthropic support.
-This altruistic model of branding and philanthropy is unique in serving the needs of childhood cancer efforts by focusing on all children … fighting all cancers … in all regions across the country with a golden umbrella of optimism for the future.
+This altruistic model of branding and philanthropy is unique in serving the needs of childhood cancer efforts by focusing on all children, fighting all cancers, in all regions across the country under a golden umbrella of optimism for the future.

-The most important way that you can support the G9 Childhood Cancer Project is by turning the world gold in September, which will raise awareness, inspire action, and increase support for childhood cancer.
+The most important way that you can support the G9 Childhood Cancer Project is by turning the world GOLD IN SEPTEMBER, which will raise awareness, inspire action, and increase support for childhood cancer.
 Please continue your current philanthropic support.
-Those motivated by our efforts to become a part of the childhood cancer solution can become involved with the G9 Project as an individual, group, or corporation.
-Please contact us to learn how you can become involved.
+Those motivated by our efforts to become a part of the childhood cancer solution can become involved with the G9 Project as an individual, group, school, or corporation.
+Click here to learn how you can become involved.